 Q. How do blood thinners work?

-Q. What are the risks of taking a blood thinner long-term?
+Q. Are there risks to taking blood thinners long-term?

 A. Blood thinners can reduce your risk by as much as 50-60%.

-A. Direct oral anticoagulants (DOACs) are now recommended over warfarin unless you have a prosthetic heart valve or moderate-to-severe narrowing of the mitral valve.
+A. Yes, direct oral anticoagulants (DOACs) are now recommended over warfarin unless you have a prosthetic heart valve or moderate-to-severe narrowing of your mitral valve.
 These drugs include rivaroxaban, apixaban, dabigatran and edoxaban.

 Q. Are any other treatments available?

-A. If you are unable to tolerate blood thinners, there is an alternative available.
-The Watchman™ device is an implant, about the size of a quarter, which closes off your left atrial appendage where most clots form.
+A. Yes, the Watchman™ device is an implant about the size of a quarter that closes off your left atrial appendage where most clots form.

-A. The left atrial appendage is a small chamber extending from the main section of your left atrium.
-The function of the left atrial appendage is unclear; however, it may function as a sort of decompression chamber for your left atrium.
+A. It’s a small pouch off the main section of your left atrium.
+Its exact function isn’t fully understood, but it may act as a decompression chamber for your heart.

-A. A cardiologist delivers the Watchman™ device to your heart using a catheter through the femoral vein in your groin.
+A. A cardiologist places the device in your heart using a catheter through the femoral vein in your groin.

-A. General anesthesia is most commonly used, enabling the cardiologist to control your breathing and test the device once it’s placed in your left atrial appendage.
+A. General anesthesia is most commonly used, enabling the cardiologist to control your breathing and test the device once it’s placed.

-Q. How do you know if you qualify for the procedure?
+Q. How do you know if you’re a candidate for the procedure?

 Q. Is the Watchman™ device FDA approved?

-A. Yes, the U.S. Food and Drug Administration approved it for commercial use in 2015.
+A. Yes, the FDA approved it for commercial use in 2015.

 Q. What are the benefits of the Watchman™ implant?

-A. The Watchman™ device can effectively reduce your risk of Afib-related stroke.
-You will need to take a blood thinner for 45 days after the procedure until your doctor confirms that your left atrial appendage is permanently closed, then you will be taken off the medication.
+A. It can reduce your risk of Afib-related stroke.
+Blood thinners are needed for 45 days after implantation until your doctor confirms the appendage is fully closed, after which you may stop the medication.

-Q. How do I know which treatment option is right for me?
+Q. How do I know which treatment is right for me?

 Implantable heart monitor could prevent stroke